Eviction Prevention Assistance

-In addition, a free online formbuilder can help you provide an answer to eviction notices.
+In addition, a free online formbuilder can help if an eviction lawsuit has been filed against you.

 The work that provided the basis for this information was supported by funding under an award with the U.S. Department of Housing and Urban Development.
 The substance and findings of the work are dedicated to the public.
 The author and publisher are solely responsible for the accuracy of the statements and interpretations contained in this publication.
 Such interpretations do not necessarily reflect the views of the Government.